-Here are five steps you can take to keep your volunteer program moving forward while responding to the challenges of COVID-19:
+Here are five steps you can take to remain resilient during the challenges of COVID-19:

 1. Evaluate Your Tools and Processes

-- What communication tools (i.e. email, video conference, texting) have been most effective during this crisis?
+- What communication tools (i.e. email, video conference, texting) have been most effective for engagement since the pandemic began?

-- What new communication strategies will we keep in place?
+- What new communication strategies will we continue to keep in place?

 - Which volunteer recruitment and engagement tools (i.e. newsletter, social media, virtual volunteering) are currently working to bring in new recruits and engage current volunteers?

 - Are we currently leveraging technology, like volunteer management software, to manage our volunteers and safely respond to community needs?